 What about hosting companies?

 As usual, it is hard to determine what is happening with a wide range of hosting companies and PHP support.
-I personally use SiteGround, and they offer all PHP versions from PHP 7.3 to PHP 8.2, with PHP 7.4 being the default right now.
+I use SiteGround, and they offer all PHP versions from PHP 7.3 to PHP 8.2, with PHP 7.4 being the default.
 They do revisit that every year, so I expect that sometime this year, PHP 8.0 will be the default version.

 PHP after PHP 7